Terms & Conditions for Trading, 2015.

-Please ensure that everyone working with you or on your behalf has a copy & fully understand the terms & conditions of this document.
+Please ensure that everyone working with you or on your behalf sees & reads a copy & fully understands the terms & conditions of this document.

 Stallholders who fail to comply with the Terms of Trading may be asked by the Organiser to leave the site.
-The Organiser reserves the right to request this without any obligation to Reason or to Refund any payment.
-In addition, the cost of removal may be charged to the stall-holder.
+The Organiser reserves the right to request this without any obligation to reason or to refund any payment.
+Any cost of removal may be charged to the stallholder.

-The allocation of the pitches and the positioning of spaces will be at the discretion of the organiser.
+Though requests for positioning of space and allocation of pitches will be considered, the final allocation of pitches and the positioning of space will be at the discretion of the Organiser.